m-spunky/Prompter/README.md

 Whether you're looking for inspiration, curious to see what LLM can do, or eager to contribute your own prompts, you've come to the right place.

 In this library, you'll find a diverse range of prompts covering various topics and scenarios.
 From thought-provoking questions to creative story starters, there's something here for everyone.
-F eel free to explore, experiment, and unleash your creativity with Prompter.
+Feel free to explore, experiment, and unleash your creativity with Prompter.

-## Usage

-API :